Victoza Side Effects

 Generic Name: liraglutide

-Note: This document contains side effect information about liraglutide.
-Some of the dosage forms listed on this page may not apply to the brand name Victoza.
+Note: This page contains side effects data for the generic drug liraglutide.
+It is possible that some of the dosage forms included below may not apply to the brand name Victoza.

 For the Consumer

 As well as its needed effects, liraglutide (the active ingredient contained in Victoza) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking liraglutide, check with your doctor immediately:More common

 - bloody or cloudy urine

 - general feeling of discomfort or illness